hasharchives/stdlib/README.md

 ### JavaScript

-To contribute to the JavaScript standar library, please install [npm](https://www.npmjs.com/get-npm), and run `npm install` at the base directory of this repo to get set up.
+To contribute to the JavaScript standard library, please install [npm](https://www.npmjs.com/get-npm), and run `npm install` at the base directory of this repo to get set up.